WoodyB/vending-machine-project/README.md

 ## Releases

 Releases can be found on Box.com in the [vending-machine-project-releases](https://app.box.com/s/rdff61foy8s2y3uoo4j0qbhijkt1er17/folder/250524193403) folder.
+The application is a NodeJS console app that runs in your terminal.
+You will need to install NodeJS in order to run it.
+Install Node version20.x or greater from [NodeJS Org](https://nodejs.org/en/download).

 ## Disclaimer